-All educational chairmen are expected to work together to integrate their programs of work when possible.
-This subject area deals with one's health, nutrition and food.
-The chairmen should be aware of the following when planning their program of work:
+All educational chairmen are expected to work together to integrate their programs of each when possible.
+The subject area deals with one's health, nutrition and food.
+The chairmen should be aware of the following when planning their program of work.